 1.1 Study area and data

 The study area is the upper Rhône catchment in Switzerland.
 Precipitation time series come from six automatic weather stations, viz., Ulrichen, Zermatt, Visp, Montana, Sion, and Aigle (Fig. 1) that are subject to various meteorological influences Horton2012.
-The data were available at an hourly time step for 29 years (1982–2010) and were also obtained at a daily time step (from 6:00 UTC to 6:00 UTC the next day) for 50 years (1961–2010).
+The data were available at an hourly time step for 29 years (1982–2010) and were also collected at a standard daily time step (from 6:00 UTC to 6:00 UTC the next day) for 50 years (1961–2010).
 Due to the low density of weather stations with high temporal resolution and long archives, no spatially aggregated rainfall was processed.
 The results will hereafter be presented arbitrarily for the Ulrichen station but are equivalent for all stations.

 Synoptic-scale variables, used as predictors, were extracted from two of the most recent global reanalysis datasets: the european ERA-20C Poli2016 with a 3h temporal resolution and a spatial resolution of 1°, and MERRA-2 from NASA with a 6h temporal resolution and a spatial resolution of 0.625°x 0.5°.
 The study was originally performed on the NCEP/NCAR reanalysis 1 dataset Kalnay1996, and the conclusions were similar.
 ERA-20C is build by assimilating only surface observations, and is thus available on a long period (1900–2010).
 On the contrary, MERRA-2 is build by assimilating observations at higher levels and from more sensors, including satellite data, but is then more limited in time (1980–present).
 It is of interest to assess the relevance of an MTW with these two datasets, as they represent different kind of products.
 The specific advantages of ERA-20C is that it allows testing an MTW with a 3h time step, and it covers a long period.
-On the other hand, MERRA-2 has a higher spatial resolution and can be expected to be more accurate at higher levels of the atmosphere.
+On the other hand, MERRA-2 has a finer time and a higher spatial resolution and can be expected to be more accurate at higher levels of the atmosphere.
 The variables extracted from these datasets were geopotential heights at 500 hPa (Z500) and 1000 hPa (Z1000), as well as the total precipitable water (TPW) and the relative humidity at 850 hPa (RH850).

 1.2 The considered analogue methods